umbertogriffo/Trie/README.md

 ## Example of usage

-We can perform the flollows operations:
+We can perform the follows operations:

 - add a word.
 - remove a word.